Wonga Park

 Wonga Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the area.
-Key projects include Hughes Park Pavilion Redevelopment, Brushy Creek Recycled Water Project, Chirnside Park Structure Plan, and Chirnside Park Mixed-Use Site.
-Below are details on those most relevant.
+Five projects identified by AreaSearch may influence the local area's performance: Hughes Park Pavilion Redevelopment, Brushy Creek Recycled Water Project, Chirnside Park Structure Plan, and Chirnside Park Mixed-Use Site.
+These are key projects likely to have significant impact on the area.

 Professional plan users can use the search below to filter and access additional projects.